 People who have myopia, or nearsightedness, but who are not candidates for LASIK may also be able to get treated with RLE.
 RLE may be the better alternative for patients with myopia and hyperopia who have a severe refractive error or abnormal cornea.

-RLE may also be an alternative to having to wear reading glasses because of presbyopia.
-Presbyopia is a common type of vision disorder that affects most people as they age, affecting the ability to focus close up.
+RLE may also be an alternative to reading glasses for presbyopia.
+Presbyopia is a common vision disorder that affects most people as they age, making it harder to focus on close objects.
 For older adults who have presbyopia but don’t qualify for LASIK, RLE may be an ideal solution.

 Is Refractive Lens Exchange Safe?

 Yes.
 RLE is just as safe as cataract surgery.
-Numerous RLE studies have proven the safety of RLE in a wide variety of patients.
+Numerous RLE studies have demonstrated its safety across a wide range of patients.

 Possible complications are rare, and if they do occur, they can usually be treated successfully with medication or additional surgery.